webpack-contrib/sass-loader/README.md

 There are two possibilities to extract a style sheet from the bundle:

 - [extract-loader](https://github.com/peerigon/extract-loader) (simpler, but specialized on the css-loader's output)
-- [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin) (more complex, but works in all use-cases)
+- [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) (use this, when using webpack 4 configuration.
+Works in all use-cases)

 ### Source maps